 Red Beach: Honorable mention

-If you are looking for a good parking lot, picnic tables, and other little comforts I recommend Red Beach.
+If you are looking for a good parking lot, picnic tables, and other creature comforts I recommend Red Beach.
 Most widely known as Playa Caracas, it is far too crowded for my liking, but some people are into that.
 It is another great family beach with calm, beautiful waters.
 Thus, it is an honorable mention on this week’s Vieques Best Beaches list.